Oregonda: Music

-The theme song to Oregonda was composed by Eric Shook in 2018 and registered as a copyrighted musical film score as "OREGONDA THEME STAR FORCE" on September 18, 2020, with the U.S. Copyright Office later being mixed and played by Brianna Tam on an electric cello in 2022.
+The theme song to Oregonda was composed by Eric Shook in 2018 and registered with the U.S. Copyright Office as a copyrighted musical film score as "OREGONDA THEME STAR FORCE" on September 18, 2020.
+The theme was later being mixed and played by Brianna Tam on an electric cello in 2022.

 Release and reception

 The film premiered at the Eagles Theatre in Wabash Indiana June 16, 2023".

 A Rotten Tomatoes critic review from the independent critic Richard Propes makes the statement that Oregonda possesses an undeniably retro vibe that is so strong I half expected red shirts to show up.
 Early Star Trek is always around the cinematic corner here, partly out of budgetary necessity and mostly out of a deep love for classic sci-fi by both Johnson and Shook.
 Unsurprisingly, Oregonda is at its best when its focus is on the duo of Shook and Johnson.
 The two possess a rather delightful chemistry that is always fun to watch.
 A review by Simon Appleton from The Movie Mosustach said "Oregonda's intriguing (but likely, realistic) lack of hope or optimism allows the movie to keep you guessing until the very end, making it a rather engaging adventure into outer space.
 Filmnet gives a 4.5 out of five rating saying the use of emotion across the narrative is crucial in what allowed the high-concept sci-fi story work so effectively.
 It created a human element and a sense of familiarity that kept things real.
 This is something a lot of science fiction, especially bigger-budget projects, tends to get wrong.
 Indonesian film reviewer Tinton Obot from Fakta comments with from the story built by Eric Shook and Leanne Johnson, this film will be very exciting to watch.